frederikme/TinderBotz/README.md

 #### The 'Average' Person
 You can also start calculating what an 'average' tinderprofile would look like.</br>
-You can for example check the average amount of words a bio consists of or the average amount of images a user has.
+You can for example check the average number of words a bio consists of or the average number of images a user has.
 <img src="https://user-images.githubusercontent.com/60892381/94479341-f03a9e00-01d4-11eb-9a10-70a8aa8208ea.png"></src>

 ## How to Avoid the Ban